jonnyweatherly/aajonusnet/md/Interviews/Healthwatch Interview.md

 J: Hey, Michael, thank you both.
 I wish we had more time.
 We do have another hour coming up.
 But thanks, Michael, in Cincinnati, Mike in Kansas City.

-[Michael]: Well, tell us how we can help you.
+Michael: Well, tell us how we can help you.

 J: I will.
 You hang on, please, and Jim and Trish, thank you.
 Michael in Cincinnati and Mike in Kansas City.